jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

-DateStarted: 2014-01-20
-Title:	'Build & Test in the Jamoma Core'
-Author:	Nathan Wolek

 ---
+layout: post
+title: Build & Test in the Jamoma Core

-#Build & Test in the Jamoma Core
+h1: Build & Test in the Jamoma Core
+kind: article
+menu: blog
+created_at: 2014-01-29
+location: Florida USA
+author: Nathan Wolek
+categories:
+- testing
+- C++
+- Xcode
+- Ruby
+- Core

+---

 In their book [The Pragmatic Programmer](http://pragprog.com/the-pragmatic-programmer), Hunt & Thomas encourage readers to engage in "ruthless testing".
 Their ideas are summarized by a three-part message: "Test Early.
 Test Often.
 Test Automatically."